hejhdiss/lambda-pdf/README.md

 ## What You'll Gain

-By completing these exercises, you'll:
+What you gain from these exercises has high influence based on your curiosity, interest, and how you approach learning.
+The more you engage with the material and explore beyond the exercises, the more you'll learn.

-- Understand lambda functions and when to use them
+By working through these exercises, you'll:

-- Learn functional programming patterns in Python
+- Learn about lambda functions
-- Master list and dictionary comprehensions
+- Learn functional programming patterns
-- Understand closures and variable scoping
+- Learn list and dictionary comprehensions
-- Learn to compose and pipeline functions
+- Learn about closures and variable scoping
-- Discover new Python operators and techniques
+- Learn function composition and pipelines
-- Build problem-solving skills with real scenarios
+- Discover Python operators and techniques

-- Gain confidence in writing cleaner, more pythonic code
+How much you gain depends on your curiosity and how you learn.

 ## Remember